idia640/presentations/week03/PITCHME.md

 4. Fowler (1995) notes respondants are more likely to use rankings on the left side of a continuum, regardless of whether it is decreasing or increasing

 Note:

+Later in the semster, we'll talk in particular about how prior context biases your thinking by setting up a comparison or constrast.

 ---